RHETORICALPOINTS

 7

-Now run Pipeline 2 or the Script Generator for that domain.
+Now run the original-topic pipeline or Generate Script for that domain.

 The AI searches your documents before it searches the web.